filecoin-project/test-vectors/README.md

 In order to test VM correctness, some vectors exercise situations that should not be seen in properly implemented actor code.
-To induce those situations, those vectors rely on two special test harness actors that sit "on the inside" and trigger those situations when specific messages are sent to it.
+To induce those situations, those vectors rely on a special test harness actor that sits "on the inside" and triggers those situations when specific messages are sent to it.

- * **Chaos Actor (address `t97`):** exercises behaviours that should be regarded as illegal by the VM.
+The **Chaos Actor (address `t97`):** exercises behaviours that should be regarded as illegal by the VM.
 Its ABI spec is part of this testing spec, and it's currently being heavily developed.

-     * Test vectors requiring the **Chaos actor** carry the `chaos_actor:true` selector.
+* Test vectors requiring the **Chaos Actor** carry the `chaos_actor:true` selector.
 * Refer to the implementation under the [`chaos` package](./chaos).
 * Once stable, we will document this actor in a spec.

-To benefit from maximum testing coverage, implementations should implement these actors and make their test drivers deploy them in the test VM.
+To benefit from maximum testing coverage, implementations should implement this actor and make their test drivers deploy them in the test VM.
 The Chaos actor should only be deployed when the cited selector is present.

 ## Broken/incorrect vectors